EARLY ADMISSIONS PROGRAM FOR FLORIDA HIGH SCHOOL STUDENTS

 Rationale: Florida Statutes provide for dual enrollment of high school students in university courses and for a specialized form of dual enrollment entitled Early Admissions. (s1007.271 F.S., s1007.272 F.S., s1011.62(i)F.S.).
 The FAU High School is a formalized mechanism to recruit, admit, support and administer an intensive high school student dual enrollment program of up to four years on the university campus.
 The program provides students with rigorous academic studies, broad extracurricular activities and direct opportunities to explore university involvement.

-Depending on the student’s GPA, an admission decision may wait until 6th semester grades have been received.
+Depending on the student’s GPA, an admission decision may wait until 6th-semester grades have been received.

 Students who have over 30 credits and have a declared major, upon acceptance into the Early Admission Program, should contact their intended/declared college for advising.
-Please remember that the colleges will not advise unless the student has been admitted as a degree seeking student.

 Tuition and matriculation fees are waived by the State of Florida for all Early Admissions students.
 Waivers are processed for the fall and spring semesters.

 Early Admissions students are responsible for the one-time Owl card student ID fee ($10) and the Transportation Access fee (includes parking decal) each semester.
 These fees should be paid online by the end of the first week of classes.
 The recurring transportation access fee charge will appear on the student's FAU account each semester.
-For more information on making a payment, go to http://www.fau.edu/controller/student_information/tuition_payment.php

-Transportation Access fee:
+Transportation Access Fee:

 If an Owl card has previously been issued through a dual enrollment program, it is not necessary to purchase a new one.